brxndxnpx/VBA/VBXL/Modules/Environment/README.md

 # Environment

-Environment functions pertaining to the user and the user's machine information.
+Environment functions pertaining to the user and the user's machine.

 ---